 - A Teddy Bear Picnic – an opportunity to meet some older buddies and enjoy a picnic under the trees

-From 2020 onwards, all primary school transition programs should be based upon the newly introduced Department of Education and Training (DET) guidelines:
+From 2020 onwards, all primary school transition programs should be based upon the newly introduced Department of Education and Training (DET) guidelines.
+For further information visit:

 Moving to a new area and school can be a stressful time for families and children.
 We support students and families during this transition process and ensure that they’re given the space and confidence to make new friends.